Denmark–France relations: War of the Sixth Coalition

 In the War of the Sixth Coalition (1812–1814), a coalition of Austria, Prussia, Russia, Spain, Sweden, the United Kingdom, and a number of German States finally defeated France and drove Napoleon Bonaparte into exile on Elba.
 After Napoleon's disastrous invasion of Russia, the continental powers joined Russia, Britain, Portugal and the rebels in Spain.
 With their armies reorganized along more Napoleonic lines, they drove Napoleon out of Germany in 1813 and invaded France in 1814, forcing Napoleon to abdicate and restoring the Bourbons.

+21st century

+The last French state visit to Denmark took place in August 2018 (the previous one dated back to 1982).
+President Emmanuel Macron met with his counterpart Lars Løkke Rasmussen as well as the royal family and numerous figures from the Danish political scene.
+The main issues discussed were security, Europe, and climate change.
+Meetings also focused on gender equality and empathy.
+The French delegation included business leaders such as TotalEnergies’s CEO Patrick Pouyanné, Ponant cruise line president Jean-Emmanuel Sauvée, and Danish-French speaker and coach Malene Rydahl,.

+The most recent Danish state visit to France was in April 2025, when King Frederik X of Denmark and Queen Mary of Denmark travelled to France.
+This visit led to the conclusion of a new bilateral strategic partnership covering, among other areas, health, defense, ecological and energy transition, culture, and heritage.

 Economic relations

 French exports to Denmark were 2.19 billion euros in 2009.
 Imports from Denmark were 2.35 billion euros in 2009.